luispdm/cc-redis/JOURNAL.md

 Each `String` takes: 60 bytes + 24 bytes for pointer, length and capacity.
 Total space taken per key: 100 bytes.

 10M keys * 100 bytes = 1GB of memory/storage used.
 This might be acceptable in certain scenarios.

+## 2024-04-02
+For now I decided to go with #1: store expiration as part of the value.
+Passive expiration implemented.
+Some bugs fixed and tests added

+## 2024-04-03
+Realized that iteration over HashMap is not random on the same program execution by just using `.iter().take(n)`.
+Either use a separate data structure or change strategy.

+A `Vec` would work as a separate data structure but it would be unfeasible for removals on `GET` requests (i.e. passive expiration).

+Found that the crates `indexmap` and `rand` might give me what I need.
+Algorithm implemented, not tested yet.

+Problem: the same key is retrieved multiple times.
+Look into `choose_multiple` and `sample` of `rand`